daverod24/rsnapshot/rsnapshot-cron/README.md

 any arbitrary amount of containers and directories.
 Just hook up some containers and define your backup volumes.

+# How to build

+This is a personal note on how to build this for a future project

+`docker buildx build --push -t pablokbs/rsnapshot-cron:latest --platform linux/amd64,linux/arm/v7 .`

 # Make It Short

 In short, this container can backup volumes and manage incremental backups of running containers.